LNFWebsite/Streamly/README.md

 # Streamly
-YouTube HTML5 playlists, extremely simple.
+Open-source, web-based, YouTube video queues.

-Streamly on Desktop        | Streamly on Mobile :-------------------------:|:-------------------------:
+Streamly on Desktop        | Streamly on Android :-------------------------:|:-------------------------:
 ![](https://raw.githubusercontent.com/LNFWebsite/Streamly/master/examples/streamly.jpg)  |  ![](https://raw.githubusercontent.com/LNFWebsite/Streamly/master/examples/streamlymobile.jpg)

+## Quick Summary

+Streamly is an open-source web-based YouTube video queue.

+This differs from YouTube's normal playlist functionality by allowing you to manipulate the playlist while playing it (thus, queue).

+Streamly puts you in charge of your playlist by saving all video information necessarry to play (name, time, video_id) with the playlist.
+To save your playlist, simply bookmark the open tab of Streamly or click "Save Playlist" to copy a link to your clipboard.

+Streamly runs independently from any server and requires no association with YouTube (API keys, etc...).

+Streamly works on all modern browsers (Chrome, Firefox, more...) as well as browsers on Android phones/tablets.

 ## How do I use Streamly?

-Go to our website! <http://streamly.us.to> or <https://lnfwebsite.github.io/Streamly>
+Go to the website! <http://streamly.us.to> or <https://lnfwebsite.github.io/Streamly>

-Or clone us into your web server...
+Or clone into your web server...

 ***Be sure to read the [Getting Started](https://github.com/LNFWebsite/Streamly/wiki/Getting-Started) page if you're... well... just getting started...***

 ## What is Streamly?
+(In detail)

 Streamly is a YouTube video queue that runs entirely in your browser.